What Is The Difference Between NAD, NAD+, And NADH?

 NAD: The Central Coenzyme

-NAD serves as a central coenzyme in several metabolic reactions within our cells.
-As we've seen, it is crucial to convert the food you eat into ATP to help provide the energy your cells need to function properly.
+NAD is the central coenzyme in several metabolic reactions within our cells.
+As we’ve seen, it is crucial to convert the food you eat into ATP to help provide the energy your cells need to function properly.

 NAD+: The Oxidized Form

-NAD+ exists as the oxidized form of NAD.
-It acts as an electron acceptor (collects electrons).
-This process aids in cellular repair, including the repair of damaged DNA.
-By supporting DNA repair, NAD+ plays a vital role in our body's ability to recover from stress and aging.
+NAD+ is the oxidized form of NAD.
+It’s an electron acceptor (collects electrons).
+This process helps in cellular repair, including DNA repair.
+By supporting DNA repair, NAD+ plays a big role in our body’s ability to recover from stress and aging.

 NADH: The Reduced Form

 NADH is the reduced form of NAD.
-It acts as an electron donor (gives away electrons).
-NADH is involved in ATP synthesis, meaning it contributes to the production of cellular energy.
-This process is essential for various physiological functions, including muscle contraction, neurotransmitter synthesis, and overall energy production.
+It’s an electron donor (gives away electrons).
+NADH is involved in ATP synthesis, which contributes to the energy production of the cells.
+This process is important for various physiological functions, including muscle contraction, neurotransmitter synthesis, and overall energy production.

 NAD vs. NAD+ vs. NADH—How Do They Differ?